ParaMotion 7 Step method for Hypermobility (HSD/hEDS) and Neurodivergence

 You don't wait two years to feel better.
 You feel better along the way.
 The two-year mark is where the foundation becomes so solid that everything else becomes easier.

 That's worth knowing in advance.
 Expecting faster progress and reading its absence as failure is one of the main reasons people give up before the work has had time to land.
-The nervous system changes slowly.
-So do muscle patterns.
-But they do change.
-And you will feel the changes as they happen.
+The nervous system changes slowly, and so do muscle patterns.
+However, they do change, and with patience, you'll feel the benefit of all these changes as they happen.

 A Final Thought